-- Applicants must provide sufficient information to support the justification, including maintenance records, if applicable. - This information should be included as an attachment to the proposal, and does not count towards the 11-page limit.
+- Applicants must provide sufficient information to support the justification, including maintenance records, if applicable. - Supporting information may be included as an attachment to the proposal, and does not count towards the 11-page limit.
 Please see Appendix D of the RFP for additional information.